 While tentative at first, hikers soon gain confidence in their crampons as they climb high onto the glacier.

-75 years ago, this glacier stretched all the way to the parking lot.
+Severnty-five years ago, this glacier filled most of this valley.
 Guides teach a respect for nature and any visit heightens one's awareness of the impact of climate change.

 This viewpoint makes sure car hikers get out and appreciate the view.
-Sognefjord is Norway's biggest and that's the one we're exploring.
-Of its many arms, the the most scenic is called Nærøyfjord.
+Sognefjord is Norway's biggest, and that's the one we're exploring.
+Of its many arms, the most scenic is called Nærøyfjord.

-And the visual highlight of this ride, Nærøyfjord is ten miles long and breath-takingly narrow — as little as 800 feet wide. [go back to towering black wall]
+And the visual highlight of this ride, Nærøyfjord, is 10 miles long and breathtakingly narrow — as little as 800 feet wide.

 For an exhilarating alternative, we're suiting up for a much speedier tour with the Fjord Safari company.

 This western region is important to the people of Norway.
 After four centuries of Danish rule, the soul of the country was nearly lost.
-With independence and a constitution in the early 1800s, there was a national resurgence and people in the cities celebrated their Norwegian-ness by coming here to fjord country.
+Then with independence and a constitution in the early 1800s, there was a national resurgence, and people from the cities celebrated their Norwegian-ness by coming here to fjord country.

 Dinner, served in this genteel elegance, caps a beautiful day.
 The menu is modern Norwegian.
 It's based on local ingredients — many of them pulled right out of the fjord.
 We're starting with scallops from just off shore.
-On a summer evening the twilight lingers causing people to do the same.
+On a summer evening the twilight lingers, causing people to do the same.
 Our main course is arctic char from the north of Norway.
-To enjoy the full effect of this fjord-side setting, I take my coffee and dessert out to the porch.
-The berries, picked right out of their garden, go perfectly with the view. [fade to black]
+To enjoy the full effect of this fjordside setting, I take my coffee and dessert out to the porch.
+The berries, picked right out of their garden, go perfectly with the view.

-The most scenic train ride in all of northern Europe connects visitors from Oslo and Bergen to all the wonder by climbing over the mountainous spine of Norway.
+The most scenic train ride in all of northern Europe connects visitors from Oslo and Bergen to all this wonder by climbing over the mountainous spine of Norway.

-This line, an engineering marvel when completed in 1909, was important because it laced together the nation.
-Today tourists follow that same route with a series of efficient connections enjoying a quick and easy dose of Norway's best scenery.
+The Trans-Norway line, an engineering marvel when completed in 1909, was important because it laced together the nation.
+Today tourists follow the same route with a series of efficient connections enjoying a quick and easy dose of Norway's best scenery.

-Along with a scenic boat ride up Narrow fjord, a highlight is this little train that takes travelers from the main line in the mountains steeply down to the fjords.
+Along with a scenic boat ride up Nærøyfjord, a highlight is this little train, which takes travelers from the main line in the mountains steeply down to the fjords.
 This popular day trip is nicknamed "Norway in a Nutshell."

-Tourists savor every scenic moment.
+Passengers savor every scenic moment.
 Scenes glide by like a movie.
 The train stops at a misty waterfall.
-The appearance of mythic Nordic water maidens adds to the scene.
-Descending into the fertile valley, farms appear.
+The surprise appearance of mythic Nordic water maidens titillates tourists.
+As we descend into the fertile valley, farms appear.
 Finally, the train hits the fjord, where passengers catch a ferry for the next leg of Norway in a Nutshell.

 Travelers with their own wheels can dig deeper into fjord country — just like those glaciers did in the last Ice Age.
 For me, driving in Norway can be treacherous — not because of the speed or traffic — but because of the scenery...it's simply hard to keep your eyes on the road.
 In this rugged terrain, tunnels and fjord crossings provide valuable shortcuts.
 Little car ferries make strategic crossings, allowing even the driver to fully enjoy the views.

-And tunnels — this one's the world's longest for cars, at 15 miles — save lots of time.
+And tunnels — this is one of the world's longest for cars, at 15 miles — save lots of time.
 To help drivers stay awake, there are rest chambers with colored lights mid-tunnel.
-Norwegians are making massive infrastructure investments to lace their country together.
+Norwegians are making massive infrastructure investments to link their people and industries.

-This is the wet and wild homeland of the Vikings — whose culture lasted about three centuries from roughly 800 to 1100.
-Setting sail from here, in their tough boats, they settled Iceland, Greenland, even made it to America.
+This is the wet and wild homeland of the Vikings — whose culture lasted about three centuries, from roughly 800 to 1100.
+Setting sail from here, in their tough boats, they settled Iceland, Greenland, and even made it to America.
 And Viking raiders terrorized much of Europe for generations.

 This mound marks the grave of one of those Viking rulers.
 Like the Egyptians, the Vikings believed in a life after death.
 And they believed you could take it with you.
 That's why when graves are excavated, archeologists find everything from jewelry and weapons to cooking pots and even boats.

-The end of the Viking age with its pagan Norse gods is marked by the coming of Christianity to Norway in the 12th century.
-Those medieval Norwegians, now tamed, took their boat-buildings skills and rather then sleek ships to raid in, they built fine wooden churches to pray in.
+The end of the Viking age, with its pagan Norse gods, is marked by the coming of Christianity to Norway in the 12th century.
+Those medieval Norwegians, now tamed, took their boat-building skills and rather than sleek ships to raid in, they built fine wooden churches to pray in.

 This building has changed little since it was built in 1180.
-Interiors were stark and dark with tiny windows and simple X-shaped crosses of St. Andrew.
-The architecture guides your gaze upwards, toward heaven.
+Interiors were stark and dark, with tiny windows and simple X-shaped crosses of St. Andrew.
+The architecture guides your gaze upwards, towards heaven.
 The people who filled these churches often walked hours to worship.

 Many hiked from tiny hamlets formed by several farms joining together.
 Otternes is one such farm village perched high above a fjord.